 Summer Boating Safety

-It’s the heat of the summer and if you are anywhere near a large body of water and you own a boat, there seems to be only one thing to do to fill the long, hot days.
+It’s the heat of the summer and if you plan a summer vacation, or are anywhere near a large body of water, a boating excursion seems like a great way to fill the long, hot days.
 Boating is many people’s favorite summertime pastime, but there are risks and factors that tie into this activity and it is important that everyone knows the safest ways to enjoy long days on the boat.

 Boating is a fun, warm weather activity that can garner countless memories and good times and being safe and knowledgeable will only enhance your family’s times of fun.